 Organic & Local:

 We use a variety of grains and flours for our products.
 Much of our organic flour comes from La Meunerie Milanaise, an organic flour milling company in Quebec, Canada.
 We're also extremely fortunate to have dedicated and skilled organic grain growers right here in Ohio.
 All of our spelt is passionately grown by Dean McIlvaine at Twin Parks Farm in West Salem or Stutzman's in Millersburg.
 (Our Honey Spelt Bread is made with 100% whole grain organic local spelt - and all local honey from Kline Honey Bee Farm.)
 We also buy all of our rye from Stutzman's, so if you want to support local and try a 100% whole grain organic local rye bread, our Vollkornbrot is one of the best; made as a sourdough (no commercial yeast) with flax seeds, sunflower seeds and sprouted rye berries.
 Beyond spelt and rye, we of course buy a lot of local wheat and have also been experimenting with other local organic grains such as Einkorn.
-We are happy to say there is at least 10% local organic wheat in all of our sourdough breads, French breads, pizza crusts and viennoiseries.
-We will increase that number as we grow and connect with local farmers and millers.
 If you are looking for local grains, get in touch; we would love to discuss ours and share with you!